-Appendix C outlines the UEL services you are entitled to access as a student on one of UEL's collaborative programmes at the Centre for Alternative Technology.
-If you have any questions about any of the services you are entitled to at UEL, please contact the team at the Academic and Employers Partnership Office (APO) at UEL (apo@uel.ac.uk), who will be happy to ADVISE YOU FURTHER.
+Appendix_D outlines the UEL services you are entitled to access as a student on one of UEL's collaborative programmes at the Centre for Alternative Technology.
+If you have any questions about any of the services you are entitled to at UEL, please contact the team at the Academic and Employers Partnership Office (APO) at UEL (apo@uel.ac.uk), who will be happy to advise you further.

+18.1.
 LIBRARY / RESOURCES / EQUIPMENT LOAN